BIRSAx2/klotski/docs/use_cases/index.md

     </tr>
     <tr>
         <td>Description</td>
-        <td> The user is able to set the resolution, the music volume and the sound effects </td>
+        <td> The user is able to set the music and the sound effects volume </td>
     </tr>
     <tr>
         <td>Data</td>